 The EAN-13 is used as a product identifier in retail environments.
 Having product information available by simply scanning a barcode is invaluable to retailers, not only for selling goods over the checkout but also for receiving goods, tracking stock, reordering low stock, and quickly accessing product details for customers.
-Every unique product needs its own barcode- for example, mint flavoured gum and watermelon flavoured gum made by the same company would both require different barcodes, however one barcode is enough to sell an unlimited number of the gum type it is assigned to.
-This allows shops to set different prices for different flavours, and to keep track of stock for each variant to ensure they don’t run out of one type.
+Every unique product needs its own barcode.
+For example, mint-flavoured gum and strawberry-flavoured gum made by the same company would both require different barcodes.
+However, one barcode is enough to sell an unlimited number of the gum type it is assigned to.
+This allows shops to set different prices for different flavours and to keep track of stock for each variant to ensure they don’t run out of one type.

 How are EAN-13 barcodes kept unique?

-The system of retail barcodes as product identifiers is only effective if numbers are regulated to ensure that the same number is not used more than once, as if anyone could make up their own number there would be chaos when two different products use the same code.
-This is done by carefully controlling the issuance of EAN13 barcodes, so that each number is assigned only once.
+The system of retail barcodes as product identifiers is only effective if numbers are regulated to ensure that the same number is not used more than once.
+If people could make up their own numbers, there would be chaos when two different products use the same code.
+This is done by carefully controlling the issuance of EAN13 barcodes so that each number is assigned only once.
 There are two ways to get officially assigned and genuine barcodes.
 The first is through membership of an organisation called GS1, which tends to rent large blocks of numbers out for a yearly fee.
 The second way is to buy barcode numbers in your desired quantity from a legitimate barcode reseller such as Barcodes South Africa.
-These barcode numbers are of GS1 origin (which means they are unique and have never been assigned to a company before), and can be sold individually.
+These barcode numbers are of GS1 origin (which means they are unique and have never been assigned to a company before) and can be sold individually.

 Other types of retail barcode

-While EAN-13 barcodes are the most commonly used codes in South Africa, there are other variants which serve slightly different purposes or are popular in other parts of the world.
-Some other types of barcode that are used in retail are:
+While EAN-13 barcodes are the most commonly used codes in South Africa, other variants serve slightly different purposes or are popular in other parts of the world.
+Some other types of barcodes that are used in retail are:

-UPC-A: This 12 digit barcode is the most commonly used retail code in North America.
+UPC-A: This 12-digit barcode is North America’s most commonly used retail code.
 It serves the exact same purpose as an EAN-13 (a code for retail products), but it is 12 digits instead of 13.
 Barcodes South Africa can provide UPC-A barcodes to customers who prefer this format, usually those whose market is primarily in North America.
 It should be noted that the vast majority of shops worldwide accept both EAN-13 and UPC-A barcodes.

 Differences between UPC and EAN13

-While UPC and EAN codes are very similar in appearance and function, it is important to understand the difference between the two when deciding which format is best suited for your purposes.
-Both UPC and EANs are retail barcodes, which means they are used in shops for processing and selling products.
-The image to the left displays a side by side comparison of these two barcode formats.
+While UPC and EAN codes are very similar in appearance and function, it is important to understand the difference between them when deciding which format best suits your purposes.
+Both UPC and EANs are retail barcodes.
+The image to the left displays a side-by-side comparison of these two barcode formats.
 The most immediately obvious difference is that the UPC code is 12 digits, whereas the EAN13 is 13.
-All retail barcodes sold by Barcodes South Africa can be supplied in either format, by adding or removing the leading 0 which is the 13th digit.
-In either format, the actual bars of the barcodes are identical which means if a scanner is capable of reading an EAN code, it can usually also scan a UPC.
+All retail barcodes sold by Barcodes South Africa can be supplied in either format by adding or removing the leading 0.
+In either format, the actual bars of the barcodes are identical, which means if a scanner is capable of reading an EAN code, it can usually also scan a UPC.